coloradobiathlon/.github/profile/README.md

-## Colorado Biathlon Club
+# Colorado Biathlon Club

+Not much to see here yet!
 Repos for our web site content and results handling API and front end will land here eventually.